tcfev/task-force-nika/README.md

-Coordinates separate IT, Internet accessibility and (digital) democracy efforts targetting Iran (and other authoritarian regimes)
+Coordinates separate IT, Internet accessibility and (digital) democracy efforts targetting Iran (and other countries with authoritarian regimes)
 ---

 ### Who owns this account